Lucas213121/PlaneBoardingSimulation/README.md

-# PlaneBoardingSimulation
+#Plane Boarding Simulation
 This program will only run in the Pythonista App on the IPhone since it uses the Scene method.
-On the top left are premade layouts.
+On the top left are pre-made boarding group layouts.
-Middle left contains a counter which changes some of the layouts.
+Middle left contains a counter which changes the number of boarding groups in the layouts.
-The bottem left contains a save and load feature.
+The bottom left contains a save and load feature for created layouts.
-Top right contains the groups the user can draw.
+Top right contains the boarding groups so the user can create their own layout.
-Middle right contains the speed for when the program is running.
+Middle right contains the speed at which the program runs.
-Bottem right contains the time and average of the last run and a the button used to run the program.
+Bottom right shows the average run time, the last run time, and the run button.